rbhughes/ggx_nurse/readme.md

 * Project Homes are accessible to the account running the script
 * Normal PowerShell restrictions apply; contact your sys-admins for details.

-If you like to live (slightly) dangerously, you can disable restrictions like this:
+If you like to live (slightly) dangerously, you can disable PowerShell restrictions like this:

 `Set-ExecutionPolicy unrestricted`